How to Find Unclaimed Money Yourself

 The U.S. Department of Treasury used to allow you to search for lost bonds online (which was really handy), but they now require you to submit FS Form 1048 to request payment or replacement of the lost, stolen or destroyed bond.

 Life Insurance Policies

 Insurance companies sometimes change names, merge with other companies, sell off policies or just plain go out of business.
 If you're not sure which company currently holds your policy, contact the insurance department in the state where the insurance company used to be headquartered or try the state where the policy was purchased.
-They should be able to tell you who is currently managing your policy, as well as how to contact them.
+Either state should be able to tell you who is currently managing your policy, as well as how to contact them.

 Unclaimed Back Wages

 To see if you have any uncashed checks from a past employer, check the Wage and Hour Division database.

 If you had money in a federally-insured bank that failed, use the FDIC unclaimed funds database to locate the balance owed you to.
 Then, follow the steps on their website to file a claim.